Skip to main content

 I had an experience at Oxbow Academy a few weeks ago.
 It’s an experience that is transferable to just about any work environment.
 I hope you find this helpful as you interact with colleagues in your place of employment.

 I took a step closer to the teachers and asked if they knew much about equine therapy.
-They all shook their head no. I started sharing some of the basics about equine therapy and why we use it.
-They would turn their head to me, and then turn back to Tony and Brita.
-I asked if they had met Tony and his wife Brita.
+They all shook their heads no. I started sharing some of the basics about equine therapy and why we use it.
+They would turn their heads to me and then turn back to Tony and Brita.
+I asked if they had met Tony and his wife, Brita.
 They said they had seen them around.
-I motioned to them to follow me and we walked to the edge of the panels.
-I caught Tony’s eye and he came over.
-We made introductions and I asked Tony to explain a little about the process of equine therapy.
+I motioned for them to follow me, and we walked to the edge of the panels.
+I caught Tony’s eye, and he came over.
+We made introductions, and I asked Tony to explain a little about the process of equine therapy.
+Tony did what Tony does—he connected immediately with the teachers.
+He discussed what they were doing with this student (whom the teachers knew and cared for) and how equine therapy helps build competence, mastery, and resilience.
+Then, just like that, we were called to get pictures taken, and the experience was over.

 So, in your particular workplace, do you have different departments that may not fully understand what you do?
 Are there aspects of other departments you don’t fully understand?
-Would it be helpful and contribute to an improved culture if you better understood the “Big Picture”?
+Would it be helpful and contribute to an improved culture if you better understood the “big picture”?
 How can you make that happen?

-In the world of therapy, we often hear the term “Teachable Moments”.
+In the world of therapy, we often hear the term “teachable moments.”
 Even the teachers themselves can have teachable moments!

 Comments